Here's our advice if you've had an accident

 For more information about ClaimFast, visit www.claimfast.co.uk.

-What if I have been injured in the accident?
+What if I've been injured in the accident?

-If you or your passengers have suffered any form of injury as a result of the accident, which you do not believe to be your fault, we may be able to provide you with a solicitor.
+If you or your passengers have suffered any form of injury as a result of the accident, which you don't believe to be your fault, we may be able to provide you with a solicitor.

-They will make a claim for compensation on your behalf which will include any other losses that you may have incurred, for example your policy excess or loss of earnings.
+They'll make a claim for compensation on your behalf, which will include any other losses that you may have incurred, for example your policy excess or loss of earnings.

 If you included the optional Motor Accident Plan on your policy, this significantly improves on the personal injury cover included in our comprehensive policy.
 For example, Motor Accident Plan pays up to £20,000 if you, or a named driver on your policy, are injured or die as a result of a car crash.

-If you have been involved in an accident which is 100% not your fault, ClaimFast may be able to authorise repairs to your vehicle without the need for an excess fee, and your no claim discount may not be affected.
+If you've been involved in an accident which is 100% not your fault, ClaimFast may be able to authorise repairs to your vehicle without the need for an excess fee, and your no claims discount may not be affected.

-If you are unable to use this service and have comprehensive cover, your insurer will arrange repairs to your vehicle.
-However, you will have to pay your policy excess and your no claims discount will be affected until the insurer successfully recovers these losses.
+If you're unable to use this service and have comprehensive cover, your insurer will arrange repairs to your vehicle.
+However, you'll have to pay your policy excess and your no claims discount will be affected until the insurer successfully recovers these losses.